Thursday 1st August 2019 at the Camden People’s Theatre.

 Lucas Bailey plays our homeless lead Fred.
 The show, directed by Conor Kennedy, promises us that ‘despite his lonely lifestyle he is guaranteed to make you smile.’
 It’s true that Bailey makes us smile now and again with his child-like eyes searching for our approval after each trick but it’s not a charm or a connection which saves this show which ultimately feels mis-marketed.

 Despite good intentions and the research done (the company interviewed homeless individuals about their experiences), the problems are significant.
 We’re told via the marketing for this piece that it has been ‘created with the hope to shed light on the rollercoaster life thousands live everyday… and make you chuckle along the way.’
-But…there’s nothing ‘rollercoaster’ or insightful about this production.
+But this production does not live up to that pitch.
 It nails the apparent monotony and mundanity of life on the streets but the production itself is a little too in sync with that, feeling like it’s filling time with an assortment of over-long gags which don’t quite land as they should.
-For all his puppy-eyed charm and wry, uncertain smile, the act itself is meandering and lacking in substance enough to impress.
+For all his puppy-eyed charm and wry, uncertain smile, the act itself is disappointingly meandering.

 Essentially, we’re invited to ‘join Fred on his daily search for friendship in an explosion of circus, spontaneous puppetry and physical comedy.’
 That’s a tall order which promises things which are not delivered.
-Bailey certainly brings energy to the moments requiring it but for the most part it’s watching a bored person doing increasingly random things to pass the time and it’s not exactly interesting to watch.
+Bailey certainly brings energy to the moments requiring it but for the most part it’s watching a bored person doing increasingly random things to pass the time and it’s not always interesting to watch.
 The circus and physical comedy is apparent only in some brief intervals of running and juggling.
 The beatboxing is a sixty second moment of distraction for our character.
-The puppetry fares slightly better but feels very limited – sadly, there’s just not much skill of performance on display.
+The puppetry fares slightly better but feels very limited – sadly, the results are underwhelming.

 Even within the freedoms of the abstract performance styles of clowning and physical theatre, the over-simplicity and prominence of wait time within the piece make this difficult to engage with.
 There are approximately two minutes of speech in which our character vaguely reflects on the disappointment of their situation.
-This is the spoken word segment and offers our only insight into what lies beneath the surface of Fred’s nervous energy – this piece definitely needed more explicit communication for clarity and direction.
+This is the spoken word segment and offers our only insight into what lies beneath the surface of Fred’s nervous energy.

 On the one hand Come Fly with Fred does get core messages across: homelessness is lonely and mundane and the boredom is potentially a little psychosis-inducing.
 It makes people stare too long into the eyes of strangers and crave connection so much that pigeons and requests for kisses become viable ways to pass the time.
-But it’s static and awkward.
-I’m not sure anyone was happy about being importuned for kisses, money or taking part in a super silly performance piece, and that awkwardness may well declare success if that’s what the creatives are aiming for, but it does feel distinctly like this piece has little to offer in terms of representing the lost stories and unheard voices of the homeless.
-There are clearly very good intentions behind this production and there’s plenty of potential to impress, but for me it simply doesn’t deliver what’s promised despite all the energy and heart of Bailey – it simply made me hope to see Bailey in work with more substance in the future.
+But it’s too often static and awkward.
+I’m not sure anyone was happy about being importuned for kisses, money or taking part in a super silly performance piece, and that awkwardness may well declare success if that’s what the creatives are aiming for, but it does feel like this piece misses opportunities in terms of representing the lost stories and unheard voices of the homeless.
+There are clearly very good intentions behind this production and there’s plenty of potential to impress, but for me it simply doesn’t deliver what’s promised despite all the energy and heart of Bailey – it did however make me hope to see Bailey in work with more substance in the future.